Patrick Henry High School (Roanoke, Virginia): Forensics

+Chess team and theater

-On December 10-December 12, 2006, the chess team went to the National Grade Level Championships in Lake Buena Vista, Florida and won second place for the 10th grade level.
-In 2007 the 10th grade chess team repeated their national second place in Houston, Texas, and the 11th grade team won the national championship.
+On December 10-December 12, 2006, the chess team went to the National Grade Level Championships in Lake Buena Vista, Florida, and won second place for the 10th grade level.
+In 2007, the 10th grade chess team repeated their national second place in Houston, Texas, and the 11th grade team won the national championship.
 In 1988 the theatre department won state VHSL championship for the second time.
 The first was the year before.